temporalio/documentation/docs/php/hello-world.md

 description: In this tutorial, we'll go over the different components that make up the Temporal Hello World code sample.
 ---

-In this tutorial, we'll go over the different components that make up a Temporal project.
+In this tutorial, we'll go over the different components that make up a Temporal project:

+- Temporal Client
+- Workflow and Activity Code
+- Temporal Worker (running with [RoadRunner](https://roadrunner.dev))

 All the code on this page is included in our [SimpleActivity](https://github.com/temporalio/samples-php/tree/master/app/src/SimpleActivity) sample, from our [Samples repository](https://github.com/temporalio/samples-php).

+First we'll get you running code, and then we'll explain the code.

 ## Running this sample (using Docker)